PlayFab/thundernetes/docs/gameserverbuild.md

 GameServerBuild defines the specification and auto-scaling configuration of the GameServers that you want to run in the cluster.
 Each version of your game server should have its own GameServerBuild.

-> A GameServerBuild is equivalent to a Build region in MPS.
+> _**NOTE**_: A GameServerBuild is equivalent to a Build region in MPS.
 GameServer containers that work in Thundernetes should work in a similar way on PlayFab Multiplayer Servers service.

 Here you can see the YAML that can be used to create a GameServerBuild in Thundernetes.
 The only fields that you should change after the GameServerBuild is created are the *standingBy* and the *max* ones.
 The other fields should be considered immutable.